Celebrate National Pie Day at Schmucker's to benefit Cherry Street Mission

-Not to be confused with National Pi Day, which is on March 14 and is a totally different thing.
+(And this is not to be confused with National Pi Day, which is on March 14 and is a totally different thing.
+You can have your pie and eat it too.)

 Eating pie is as easy as pie, and grabbing a slice at Schmucker's Restaurant on Thursday is all you have to do to help those in need in our community.